 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 4801 Linwood Boulevard in the 64128 zip code in Kansas City, MO.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, prescribes suboxone and administers naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include trauma counseling, matrix model and brief intervention services.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient opioid detox, in-patient methamphetamines detoxification and residential benzodiazepines detoxification.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides short term inpatient heroin rehab, hospital inpatient heroin detoxification and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, residential heroin addiction treatment and inpatient heroin detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides prescribes suboxone, buprenorphine detox and buprenorphine maintenance.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include motivational interviewing, brief intervention services and CBT.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detox, methamphetamines detox and residential heroin detoxification.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, long-term heroin rehab and outpatient heroin day treatment.
+It also provides residential heroin abuse treatment, inpatient treatment for co-occurring mental health and heroin use and inpatient heroin detox services.
 Other addiction treatment offered includes gambling disorder treatment.

 Here are the full facility listing details on Veterans Affairs Medical Center Substance Abuse Treatment Program in Kansas City, MO: